HotPatcher: A open source UE resource hot patching tool

 • Fixed compilation errors in UE5.

-• Supported version number detection for update prompts.
+• Supported version detection for update prompts.

-• PATCH: Only one AssetRegistry.bin will be generated in this Patch, packaged into Chunk 0, and it will not exist in other Chunks.
+• PATCH: Only one AssetRegistry.bin will be generated in this Patch, packaged into chunk 0, and it will not exist in other chunks.

 Plugin version number detection: